secrettoad/divina/docs_src/quickstart.rst

 **Forecasting at Scale**

-In order to to work with larger datasets, include more features, increase the bootstrap sample of divina's confidence intervals, or otherwise scale your forecasting workload, use the --aws option when running the experiment through the cli.
+In order to to work with larger datasets, include more features, increase the bootstrap sample of divina's confidence intervals, or otherwise scale your forecasting workload, use the --aws_workers option when running the experiment through the cli.

 .. code-block:: bash